marcoshsq/The_Self-taught_Data_Scientist/README.md

 At the end of this section I intend to obtain knowledge, even if introductory, in concepts such as: ``Measurement Uncertainty``, ``Probability and Statistical Hypothesis Testing``, ``Causal Inference``, Data Visualization (DataViz), ``Empirical Evidence``, ``Basic Descriptive Statistics Analysis``, ``Introduction Deep Learning, Machine Learning, Big Data, Data Mining``, ``Data Science Methodology``, ``Git, Github and Version Control``, ``Python and R Programming``, ``Basic Data Cleansing and Manipulation``, ``Cluster Analysis``, ``Data Security``, ``Basic Data Analysis``, ``Data Ethics``, ``Data and Information Privacy``.

+For this I have separated these 30 courses, which total about 650 hours.
+After I finish, I'll post a review with my opinion below the table.

 ##

 Course/Specialization | offered by | Duration | Repository if any | Certificate Link